Analog Devices: Locations

-Japan, Scotland, Spain, Taiwan, and Turkey.
+Japan, Scotland, Spain, Taiwan, Turkey and the United States.

 Employees

 Raymond Stata is a founder of Analog Devices and was responsible for the business strategy and product roadmap.
 After founding the company in 1965, Stata served as the company's chairman of the board of directors from 1973 to 2022, CEO from 1973 to 1996 and president from 1971 to 1991.
 In addition, Stata is also a trustee of the Massachusetts Institute of Technology, his alma mater and was awarded the IEEE Founders medal in 2003.
 Stata received the EE Times "Lifetime Achievement" award in 2008.
 Stata served as the chairman of the Semiconductor Industry Association for the year 2011.

-Vincent Roche became president and CEO of Analog Devices in May 2013 and Chairman of the Board in June 2022.
+Vincent Roche became president and CEO of Analog Devices in May 2013 and chairman of the board in June 2022.
 He first joined the company in 1988 as a marketing director in Limerick, Ireland.

 Barrie Gilbert was named the first Technology Fellow of Analog Devices in 1979.
 In addition, Gilbert was an IEEE Life Fellow and held over 65 patents.
 Gilbert is best known for the "Gilbert cell" – an electronic multiplying mixer.
 At Analog Devices, Gilbert started the company's Northwest Labs design center in Oregon and continued to work on RF products crafted with high-speed nonlinear circuit techniques.

 Paul Brokaw is an expert on integrated circuit design who has spent most of his career at Analog Devices, where he holds the position of Analog Fellow.
 Brokaw is the inventor of many analog IC circuits, including the Brokaw bandgap reference and holds over 100 patents.
 He is also an IEEE Life Fellow.

 Robert Adams is Technical Fellow and manager of audio development at Analog Devices Inc. Adams holds many patents related to the audio and electronic field.
 He is a member of the IEEE and a Fellow in the Audio Engineering Society.
 Adams received a finalist ranking for the EDN Innovation and Innovator of the Year award in 1995.

-Jerald G. Fishman was the CEO and president of Analog Devices from 1996 until his death in March 2013.
+Jerald G. Fishman was the CEO and president of Analog Devices from 1996 until his death on 28 March 2013.
 In 2004, Fishman was named CEO of the Year by Electronic Business.
 He was a 35-year veteran of Analog Devices and also served on the board of directors of Analog Devices, Cognex Corporation and Xilinx.

+Mahdi Mohammad Sadeghi was fired after his arrest in 2024 on charges of providing material support to a terrorist organization.
+Sadeghi was accused of evading U.S. sanctions by facilitating indirect sales of technology to the Iranian military, which was used by the Islamic Resistance in Iraq in the Tower 22 drone attack on a U.S. military outpost in 2024.